BuiltonDev/builton-demo-store/README.md

 ## Getting Started

 This is a demo store showcasing API capabilities of [Builton.dev](https://builton.dev) API's.
 The orders/products/users created in the system will not be processed.
-This demo supports:

-1. Browsing through products catalogue
-2. Authentication
-3. Ordering
-4. Orders overview

 ### Prerequisites